How many hours per week do you spend on your salon’s Instagram?

 Now Over to You

-Your hair & beauty salon Instagram bio is central to your Instagram account.
-This is where you take the people who engage with your content and move them over to your salon website, where you can convert them to new clients.
+Your bio is central to your Instagram account.
+It is where you take the people who engage with your content and move them to your salon website, where you can convert them to new clients.

-It may seem like a small detail, but it’s worth taking the 30 minutes required to get it set up now, and you’ll significantly increase the business impact of your Instagram account.
+It may seem like a small detail, but it’s worth taking the 30 minutes to set it up now.
+Doing so will significantly increase the business impact of your Instagram account.

-I also recommend you look through the hair stylist biography examples I have listed here, which give you further ideas on how to communicate who you are effective.
+I also recommend you look through the hair stylist biography examples I have listed here, which will give you further ideas on how to effectively communicate who you are.
 This article is not specific to Instagram but will help you write a salon biography that you can use everywhere.

-And when you are ready to start attracting more people to your Instagram account and business, check out my top salon marketing ideas here.
+And finally, when you are ready to attract more people to your Instagram account and business, check out my top salon marketing ideas here.